banner

 ankylosing spondylitis prognosis

-It affects the cervical vertebrae of the neck region and is extremely common type of spondylosis
+Cervical Spondylosis: Affects the cervical vertebrae in the neck and is a common type of spondylosis.

-It affects the middle back and is pretty rare.
+Thoracic Spondylosis: Affects the middle back and is relatively rare.

-It affects the lower back and is a pretty common form of spondylosis
+Lumbar Spondylosis: Affects the lower back and is a common form of spondylosis.

-This type of spondylosis affects more than one particular region of the spine.
+Multilevel Spondylosis: Involves more than one region of the spine.

 how can we help?